Sticking to Your Diet to Avoid Looking Like Santa

 A common purpose of body contouring is to create a smaller stomach and when you mix in processed, unhealthy and larger meals the stomach will stretch and leave fat to do damage to your body again.
 A similar effect can happen on other areas of the body treated with body contouring.
 This may be your thighs, under the chin, back, and arms.

-Diet Tips During the Holidays
+Diet Tips for the Holidays

 There are some fats that are good for our body, but it is about knowing which fats are good for the body.
 Stick to the good fats and avoid the bad this holiday season.
-You can make better choices in food at the dinner table, so start thinking of a healthy eating plan to help you celebrate your weight loss the smart way.
+You can make better choices in holiday foods at the dinner table, so start thinking of a healthy eating plan to help you celebrate your weight loss the smart way.
 Here are a few ideas you could follow to keep the bad foods out and the good foods in.

 Eat Your Healthy Servings Before the BIG Dinner